WITC News and Events

 success in America’s community colleges, the Aspen Institute College Excellence

 Program named Wisconsin Indianhead Technical College among the nation’s top 150

 community colleges eligible to compete for the 2015 Aspen Prize for Community

 College Excellence and $1 million dollars in prize funds.

-Wisconsin Indianhead Technical College’s campuses will host
+Wisconsin Indianhead Technical College’s campuses hosted

 regional informational meetings about Wisconsin Fast Forward Grant

 Opportunities.
 The events took place on Tuesday, March 4, from 2-4 p.m. at WITC-Superior in

 the conference center and on Thursday, March 6, from 2-4 p.m. at WITC-Ashland in

 As education continues to evolve in the 21st